Oral Roberts University: Finances

-LGBTQ discrimination on campus
+Allegations of LGBTQ discrimination on campus

-On August 25, 2015, ORU Administration learned of Sabrina Bradford's recent marriage to a woman and two days later she was informed she was not welcome back on campus.
+On August 25, 2015, ORU Administration learned of student Sabrina Bradford's recent marriage to a woman, and two days later she was informed she was not welcome back on campus.
 In March 2006 eight peaceful protesters were arrested while rallying across the street from ORU's main entrance.
 Ronnie Roberts, the son of Oral Roberts, came out as gay to the Rev. Troy Perry, founder of the Metropolitan Community Church, in the early 1980s.
 Six months later, Ronnie Roberts committed suicide.
 As of December 7, 2021, an online petition to "Tell Oral Roberts University: Change your anti-LGBTQ honor code" had gained over 10,000 signatures.
-March 2021 - The Religious Exemption Accountability Project, or REAP, filed a class action lawsuit Hunter v. the U.S. Department of Education on March 26, 2021, against this campus and other named campuses citing the abuses that thousands of LGBTQ+ students endured at these colleges and universities over the years.
+In March 2021, the Religious Exemption Accountability Project, or REAP, filed a class action lawsuit, Hunter v. the U.S. Department of Education, on March 26, 2021, against this campus and other named campuses citing the abuses that thousands of LGBTQ+ students endured at these colleges and universities over the years.
 LGBTQ+ students document their own direct discrimination, harassment and negative harms in the filing.
-Those abuses include “conversion therapy, expulsion, denial of housing and health care, sexual and physical abuse and harassment.”
-The abuses also include the “less visible, but no less damaging, consequences of institutionalized shame, fear, anxiety, and loneliness.”
-On November 1, 2017, Billy Wilson preaches chapel service titled, "Holy Sex" and says, “If a man has sexual relations with a man as one does with a woman, both of them have done what is detestable, they are put to death."
+Those abuses include "conversion therapy, expulsion, denial of housing and health care, sexual and physical abuse and harassment."
+The abuses also include the "less visible, but no less damaging, consequences of institutionalized shame, fear, anxiety, and loneliness."
+On November 1, 2017, president Billy Wilson preached a chapel service entitled, "Holy Sex" and quoted Leviticus 20:13: "If a man has sexual relations with a man as one does with a woman, both of them have done what is detestable, they are put to death."
 Within three months of graduation, Andrew Hartzler joined a class-action lawsuit against the U.S. Department of Education, seeking to strike down a religious exemption provision in U.S. civil rights law that allows ORU and other schools to receive federal funds despite such discriminatory policies.
-The lawsuit contends it is a violation of the Establishment Clause of the First Amendment and of the students’ equal protection rights.
+The lawsuit contends it is a violation of the Establishment Clause of the First Amendment and of the students' equal protection rights.